kingparra/hpfp/08_-_recursion/overkill.rst

 The basic idea is to duplicate a function definition, and then feed the duplicate definition to the original as an argument.
-The original function expression takes that argument, binds it to a parameter, and then calls that parameter with new arguments in the recursive case.
+The original function expression takes that argument, binds it to a parameter name, and then calls that parameter with new arguments in the recursive case.

 Here's how you might do that in Haskell, using an anonymous function literal.